The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Different ways to track pledges – There are some different ways in which you can track pledges.

-What if the gift give to your organization is going to be paid out in multiple installments.
+What if the gift to give to your organization is going to be paid out in multiple installments?

 The way to do this greatly depends on if you’re doing cash accounting or accrual accounting.

 Cash is recognizing money when you have it in accrual.

 Let’s talk about tracking pledges using opportunity payments.

 Opportunities can have multiple payments associated with them.

 The donation record is on the opportunity and we have a separate payment record to keep track of those.